 WiSTEM ladies at the Susan G. Komen Race for the Cure this morning! #regram #wistem #arizonastate A photo posted by Women in STEM @ASU (@womeninstemasu) on

 The MythBusters team from the Discovery Channel are known for their dedication to busting science myths, by doing weird and wonderful experiments – many of which they’ve brought to Instagram for our entertainment.
+Check out cool science facts on their Instagram.

 8. Science Alert